Selkirk Rex Cat Breed: Origin, Features, and Pompous Albert

 It often seems to me that Selkirk Rex cats have a sad and serious expression on their faces, despite their genial personality.
 Pompous Albert's expression goes a step further, however.

 At times, Albert opens his eyes wide as though he's surprised by something, but generally his eyes glower, apparently very suspiciously.
-To some people his expression has a suggestion of evil.
+For some people, his expression has a suggestion of evil.
 His owners report that he has the intimidating habit of glaring in apparent anger at someone without moving.
 In reality, Albert has the typically pleasant personality of a Selkirk Rex.
+He's shown in the video below.

-Pompous Albert really is a rejected show cat.
-His owners post daily photos or videos of him on Instagram accompanied by amusing captions.
+Pompous Albert really is a rejected show cat, as his Instagram profile states.
+His owners (or perhaps his office coworkers) post daily photos or videos of him on Instagram accompanied by amusing captions.
 Albert also has a Facebook and a Twitter account.

 Buying or Adopting a Selkirk Rex Cat